 I love blueberries.
 And I’d love to grow my own.
 But I’ve planted blueberry bushes repeatedly only to have them succumb.
 I guess I’m not paying enough attention to the acidity.
 I’d given up on growing blueberries.

-But recently at a plant fair I looked longingly at the blueberry bushes.
-RancherMan said “Look!
-You love blueberries”.
+But recently at a plant fair, RancherMan caught me looking longingly at the blueberry bushes.
+Seeing my apprehension he said “But, you LOVE blueberries”.

 Well, yes, but…